straut12/sj4u-gh/_pages/ref/coding/html.md

 </head>
 ```

-And then a file called "my-formatting.css" (in the same dir) contains styling for the "pre" tag (preformatted text)
+And then a file called "my-formatting.css" (in the same dir) contains styling
+Example for the "pre" tag (preformatted text)
 ```html
 pre {
   background-color: #bababa;